How To Raw Feed/BARF Your Dog Properly

 A ratio of 70% meat to 30% fruit and vegetables is also acceptable and particularly suitable for calmer and older dogs.
 A meat content below 70% may cause a significant imbalance in the dog’s protein supply.
 Proteins are required for body maintenance and for the new formation of tissues such as muscles, bones, connective tissue, skin and hair.
 You should only consider feeding less than 70% meat if your dog has a disease that requires less meat content.

-Do not exclusively rely on meat when BARFing as that can lead to absorption of far too much protein.
-Too little offal, fruit and vegetables can trigger a lack of nutrients.
+Do not exclusively rely on meat when raw feeding as that can lead to absorption of far too much protein.
+Too little offal, fruit and vegetables can trigger a lack of nutrients or fibre.
 Studies have shown that dogs receiving not enough liver and vegetables had a vitamin A / β-carotene deficit.
-In addition, fresh fruit and vegetables provide important minerals for your four-legged friend.
+In addition, fresh fruit and vegetables provide important minerals for your dog.

-If you are not sure about your dog’s mineral supply, you can supplement the BARF menu with a mineral mix.
+If you are not sure about your dog’s mineral supply, you can supplement your meals with a mineral mix such as our Barf Complete

 Pros and Cons of Raw Feeding